 Exiting a Hedge

 When you’re exiting a direct or complex hedge and keeping your initial position open, you need to close out only the second position.
-When you’re closing out both sides of a hedge, though, you’ll want to close these positions simultaneously, to avoid the potential losses that can come if there is a gap.
+When you’re closing out both sides of a hedge, though, you’ll want to close these positions simultaneously to avoid the potential losses that can come if there is a gap.

-It’s important to keep track of your hedged positions so that you’re able to close out the right positions, at the right time, to complete the execution of this strategy.
+It’s important to keep track of your hedged positions so that you’re able to close out the right positions at the right time to complete the execution of this strategy.
 Overlooking one open position in the process can derail your entire hedging strategy—and potentially hit your trading account with steep losses.

-Always Be Aware of Risks When Hedging
+Potential Risks When Hedging

 Although forex hedging is typically used to limit risk for traders, poor execution of this strategy can be disastrous for your trading account.